A prerequisite for this course is CS-250 Algorithms.

 The bipartite matching problem can be defined as the intersection of two matroids:

 We’ll use two partition matroids and imposing the same restrictions, but on and , respectively.
-The ground set for both matroids is , whose partition is as follows:
+The ground set for both matroids is .
+The partitioning of the ground set in is defined as follows, and similarly for :

 Here, denotes the edges incident to a vertex .
+Note that since is bipartite, none of the vertices in are connected; this means that the above indeed creates a partitioning in disjoint sets.
 We let for every in , so we can define the family of independent sets for the first matroid is:

 Colorful spanning trees